Back to Blog

 Breaking Down the Pricing Disparity: Where the Costs Differ

 Several factors explain why dealerships charge more.
 Parts markup at dealerships ranges from 40-50% above cost, while independent shops typically mark up 15-25%.
 Labor rates reflect dealership brand positioning and perceived expertise, but independent ASE-certified technicians provide equally qualified work.
 Dealership service departments also bundle costs like facility fees, diagnostic charges, and administrative costs into their pricing.
 Independent shops keep pricing transparent and itemized.
+If you want to explore this in more detail, The Economic Impact of Keeping Your Car for 14+ Years adds practical context.

 Cost Comparison: Common Services at Dealerships vs Independent Shops